Ial3x92/LiteHEN/README.md

 <p align="center">
   <img src="assets/logo.png" alt="OnionHEN" height="128" width="128"/>
 </p>

 # LiteHEN

 LiteHEN is a streamlined, lightweight modification of **OnionHEN**, designed for users who want a cleaner experience without unnecessary clutter.

-This project is a derivative work based on [OnionHEN](https://github.com) by aydencharles and is fully compliant with the **GNU General Public License v3**.
+This project is a derivative work based on [aydencharles/onionHEN](https://github.com/aydencharles/onionHEN) and is fully compliant with the **GNU General Public License v3**.

 ## 🚀 Key Modifications & Changes